testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 2. We would like to schedule offline scoring of “suspicious activity” using our trained model, and make that data globally available in regions closest to our customers through our web applications.

-3. We want to be to analyze all transactions over time, so we need to be able to store data from transaction sources into long-term storage, without interfering with jobs reading the data set.
+3. We want the ability to analyze all transactions over time, so we need to be able to store data from transaction sources into long-term storage, without interfering with jobs reading the data set.

 4. We would like to use a standard platform that supports our near-term data pipeline needs while providing a long-term standard for data science, data engineering, and development.